 Missouri Car Accident Statute of Limitations

-The Missouri statute of limitations for car accidents is 5 years, meaning Missouri residents have 5 years from the day of their car accident to bring a car accident lawsuit (RSMo. §516.120).
+The Missouri statute of limitations for car accidents is 5 years, meaning Missouri residents have 5 years from the day of their car accident to bring a lawsuit (RSMo. §516.120).
 This law applies to anyone involved in the accident, not just the driver, meaning passengers, pedestrians, bicyclists, motorcyclists, etc. are also subject to the 5-year deadline.
 However, a proposed bill in the Missouri Senate could shorten the statute of limitations to 2 years if passed.
 This is why it’s extremely important to contact an attorney as soon as possible after your accident.

 The rationale behind the Missouri car accident Statute of Limitations is to give anyone involved in the car accident sufficient time to receive medical treatment, to recover from the accident, and to give your attorney sufficient time to perform legal research and decide if a lawsuit is even worth pursuing.

 You don’t want to be forced into filing a lawsuit before you’re ready.
 Some bodily injuries may not be apparent immediately following the accident and could take months to show up.
 On the other hand, some injuries may be so severe and life-altering that it could take years of treatment to recover or years of conservative treatment just to come to the conclusion that the injuries and pain are permanent in nature or require surgical intervention.
 With the deadline currently set at 5 years, this allows any injured party the time to discover all injuries caused by the accident, to fully understand the severity of those injuries, and to account for medical bills.
 Missouri’s’ car accident statute of limitations also applies to the state’s uninsured motorist statue.

 Exceptions to the Missouri Car Accident Statute of Limitations